altair-viz/pdvega/README.md

 ![vega-lite scatter output](images/vg-scatter.png?raw=true)

-The above image is a screenshot of the interactive output; please see the [Documentation](http://jakevdp.github.io/pdvega/) for a full set of live usage examples.
+The above image is a static screenshot of the interactive output; please see the [Documentation](http://jakevdp.github.io/pdvega/) for a full set of live usage examples.